 Originally, the Secret Service was founded to root out counterfeit money.
-The agency is still committed to protecting the integrity of U.S. currency as part of its responsibilities.
+The agency is still committed to protecting the integrity of the U.S. dollar as part of its responsibilities.
 However, let’s get down to brass tacks here.
 How much does a Secret Service agent make per year?

-The Secret Service was on full display during President Biden's inauguration.
+The Secret Service was on full display during Joe Biden's inauguration.
 Many people wonder how much the agents make per year.
-If you're just curious about salaries or if you’re considering a job with the Secret Service, it helps to know the nitty-gritty about the positions and the agency itself.
 Here’s intel on the Secret Service’s history, its requirements, and the salaries it offers.

 A Secret Service agent’s salary

 According to the agency’s website, a special agent in the Secret Service’s Office of Investigations starts at a salary of $49,016 with a promotion potential up to $144,676.
 Meanwhile, an officer in the Secret Service’s Uniformed Division earns a salary of $63,970 to $110,051 per year, according to a job listing.

 Average salaries for Secret Service special agents in the U.S. range from $19,348 to $511,652, with a median salary of $93,717, according to Comparably.
 Additionally, the middle 57 percent of special agents make between $93,727 and $232,721, and the top 86 percent make close to $511,652.

 The Secret Service website describes the values that the agency holds dear.
 “The workplace culture within the United States Secret Service exemplifies five core values: Courage, Loyalty, Duty, Honesty, and Justice.
 These values, and the Secret Service adage ‘Worthy of Trust and Confidence,’ resonate with every American who has sworn to uphold these principles.”

 What are the requirements for the Secret Service?